gitsandy-coding-challenges/phone-number-management/README.md

 ## Commands to test docker
 1. Create the Docker image: docker build -t phone-number-management .
 2. Run the Docker container: docker run -p 8080:8080 phone-number-management

+## Postman collections
+Postman requests have been attached in postman folder.
+Import the file in your postman app and execute the requests

+## Further improvements:
+1. The static datasource can be exported to in memory database like H2 database